vitalyvch/nvml/doc/strace.ebpf.1.md

 ** System Configuring **

-1. You should provide permissions to access tracefs for final user.
+1. You should provide permissions to access tracefs for final user according to your distro documentation.
+Some of possible options:

+   - In /etc/fstab add mode=755 option for debugfs AND tracefs.
+   - Use sudo

 2. It's good to put this command in init scripts such as local.rc: